 Perth East Public Library (PEPL) cards are available free of charge to residents of Perth East.
-PEPL cards can be used to borrow library materials from the libraries in Perth East, West Perth, North Perth, Stratford and St Marys as well as the digital collection.
-The digital collection can be accessed 24/7 through our website www.pertheastpl.ca or through the easy to use "Libby" app.
+PEPL cards can be used to borrow library materials from the libraries in Perth East, West Perth, North Perth, Stratford, and St. Marys.

 The information collected on this form is subject to Freedom of Information and Privacy Legislation.
 Identification and proof of address are required for all registrations.